starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 References can be revoked, which means that either:

-*   There is a conflict between the value assigned to an expression at different points branched code, the reference becomes unavailable (see example below).
+*   There is a conflict between the value assigned to an expression at two different places within reachable code (recalling that the Prover decides how to execute hints and ``if`` statements).
+    References are revoked where the Prover could elect to have one of two different values because from the perspective of the compiler, the reference is ambiguous.
+The reference unavailable in that situation and cannot be accessed (see example below).
-*   The reference is is ``ap``-based (e.g. temporary variables or return values from a function call), and the change in ap (between the definition and usage) cannot be deduced at compile time.
+*   The reference is ``ap``-based (e.g. temporary variables or return values from a function call), and the change in ap (between the definition and usage) cannot be deduced at compile time.